frederic-perez/AmE-dictionary/data/dictionary.md

 __save (one's) face__
 __save the day__ _idiom_ :two: To produce a good result when a bad result was expected. _The team was expected to lose, but Sally made three points and saved the day._
 __save your breath__ _idiom_ Stop useless talk.
+__saved by the bell__ _idiom_ Saved or spared from difficulty or misfortune by some intervention at the very last moment.
+An allusion to the bell that ends the round in a boxing match saving a boxer from being counted out.
 __savior__
 __savvy<sup>1</sup>__ _v_
 __savvy<sup>2</sup>__ _n_